1abel

 Quality and Fabric Weight

-ALD uses heavyweight cotton (320–420 GSM on hoodies and crewnecks), Italian-mill knits, premium leather, and sources construction across Portugal, Italy, and Japan.
+ALD uses heavyweight cotton (~380–480 GSM on hoodies and crewnecks, varying by season), Italian-mill knits, premium leather, and sources construction across Portugal, Italy, and Japan.
 The construction is consistently good — ALD is one of the best-built brands at its price point.
-The fabric weights are solid but not exceptional in 2026; many of ALD's heavyweights match what Reigning Champ and John Elliott offer at lower price points.
+The fabric weights are solid but not exceptional in 2026; many of ALD's heavyweights are comparable to what Reigning Champ and John Elliott offer at lower price points.

 1ABEL uses ring-spun cotton (220 GSM tee, 420 GSM crewneck, 550 GSM hoodie), 14oz Japanese selvage denim, full-grain Italian leather, .925 sterling silver.
-The 550 GSM hoodie is the heaviest fabric in this comparison — heavier than ALD's flagship hoodies and significantly heavier than Reigning Champ (320 GSM).
+The 550 GSM hoodie is the heaviest fabric in this comparison — heavier than ALD's flagship hoodies and heavier than Reigning Champ (~390 GSM).

 Tangible difference: hold an ALD heavyweight hoodie next to a 1ABEL 550 GSM hoodie.
 The ALD reads as premium-streetwear-heavy; the 1ABEL reads as workwear-heavy.
 Tees are essentially equivalent in weight (both 220 GSM range), with ALD's logo branding being the visual differentiator and 1ABEL's tone-on-tone embroidery being the no-logo answer.